Paulette Crabiel Wahler

 After these choices are made, I help arrange the clergy members or other person who will officiate the service.
 With the family’s assistance, I establish the service location, date, and time of the visitation and viewing ceremonies, memorial services and cemetery committal services.
-Depending on the service choice, I will arrange for a hearse to transport the deceased from the funeral home or mortuary to the final resting pace.
+Depending on the service choice, I will arrange for a hearse to transport the deceased from the funeral home to the final resting pace.

 I also prepare obituary notices and place them in desired newspapers, arrange for pallbearers and clergy, and schedule the opening and closing of the grave with the cemetery.

 My goal is to carry out all of these responsibilities with discretion and compassion in order to serve all of the families in my community including our traditional Catholic, Protestant, and Jewish faiths, along with the Lebanese Maronite Catholic, Asian Indian Hindu, Asian Indian Christian, Orthodox Christian, Filipino, and Buddhist cultures.
 It is my honor and privilege to serve your family.”